Accentian/lammps-postproc/Thermal_CNT_0_25_1.96/README.md

 Collaborated with Drew Rohskopf.
 The `input` script calculates the heat flux.

-# v2thermal_conductivity_calc.py does the following:
-    1. plot heat flux vs. time, along with the mean flux, to show that the system is in equilibrium
-    2. calculate heat flux autocorrelation, which is a measure of how long the heat flux signal stays correlated with itself

 # Here are the generalized step for the entire thing:

     1. Modify the LAMMPS scripts (particularly the .bash and .in) and make sure the bash script works with whatever system/cluster it is in